SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 Steeltoe has implemented a [Eureka 1.0 client](https://github.com/Netflix/eureka/wiki), not a 2.0 client.
 Eureka 2.0 is expected to have significant updates to its architecture and public API.
 At some point in time, we will examine a 2.0 implementation.

 ##### Eureka AWS Support
 The Eureka client for Java contains features which enable operation on AWS.
-The Steeltoe version does not currently implement those features, and instead, this version has been optimized for CloudFoundry environments.
+The Steeltoe version does not currently implement those features, and instead, this version has been optimized for Cloud Foundry environments.
 We will look at adding AWS cloud features at a future point in time.

 ##### Eureka Client Configuration
 Not all configuration properties found in the Java client are available for configuration.
 Those that are supported and provided by the Steeltoe implementation have been documented within.